OPI-LIL/opi-lil.github.io/_posts/2016-10-06-working-class-haters-at-slsp-2016.md

 tags: [Working Class Haters, Social Simulation Conference 2016, Emotion Detection, Sentiment Analysis]
 ---

-During Social Simulation Conference 2016 (taking place in Rome, 20-23 September) we presented poster regarding our research on on the topic of automatic detection of users producing large amount of emotion evoking content - trolls - using statistical and network features, without resorting to standard sentiment analysis approach - with addition of initial alalysis of Engliesh language based source - [hltv.org](http://www.hltv.org) website that hosts news regarding Counter Strike: Global Offensive.
+During Statistical Language and Speech Processing Conference 2016 (taking place in Pilsen, 11-12 October 2016) we presented poster regarding our research on on the topic of automatic detection of users producing large amount of emotion evoking content - trolls - using statistical and network features, without resorting to standard sentiment analysis approach - with addition of initial alalysis of Engliesh language based source - [hltv.org](http://www.hltv.org) website that hosts news regarding Counter Strike: Global Offensive.
 Discussion on that website are also highly polarized - as CS:GO is team based e-sports - and well structurized.
 We have found that our algorithm - build on Polish political content - works very well in this enviromant with no changes to its core.

 <!--more-->